My automated email series makes me happy.

 I could do this last bit myself, but like I said I’m busy doing other things, and I like to delegate.
 It probably cost me about £30 to get this additional help, and it’s well worth it.

 Instead of having “send out email newsletter” on my to-do list every week, which I know I would just ignore, now I have “write some email stories” on my to-do list as a recurring monthly event.
 I like to always have a couple “in the bank” so to speak.

 Why some people don’t like an automated email series

 I ran a workshop earlier this year about email marketing.
 Here are the notes on that if you would like some more tips to get going better and faster with your email marketing.

 Interestingly, when I suggested to people that they should automate their email marketing, lots of people in the room pushed back about this suggestion.
 They didn’t like it.

-Update – I’ve now moved my emails from Mailchimp to Drip, and Mailchimp are now including automation within their free package.
+Update – I’ve now moved my emails from MailChimp to Drip, and MailChimp is now including some automation within their free package.

 But the objections from folk on my workshop seemed to go deeper than that.
 I think there were a couple of reasons why people didn’t like the idea of an automated email series.

 I’ve had this before from a few people.
 Some social media gurus who have told me that it’s really naughty to pre-schedule my tweets because I’m not properly “engaging” with my audience.